Glide with the Tide Experience, Strangford Lough, County Down

 For those heading south, the Fishguard to Rosslare route brings you straight onto the coastline of Ireland's Ancient East.
 Weave your way through Waterford and Tipperary all the way to Cork, where you'll get a taste for both city and sea.

-Somewhere in the epic island of Ireland, there's an adventure waiting just for you.
+With additional routes from Cairnryan to Belfast or Liverpool to Belfast, you can get excited knowing that somewhere in the epic island of Ireland, there's an adventure waiting just for you.

 Visit Ireland.com for suggested itineraries, local tips and must-see destinations, but here are a few ideas to get you started.